GRIDAPPSD/GOSS-GridAPPS-D/docs/source/developer_resources/CDPSM.rst

 |image10|

 Figure 11: The CIM state variables package might be used to mimic sensor locations and values on the distribution system.
-Voltages are measured on TopologicalNodes, power flows are measured at Terminals, step positions are measured on TapChangers, status is measured on ConductingEquipment, and on/off state is measured on ShuntCompensators.
+Voltages are measured on ConnectivityNodes (i.e., not TopologicalNodes), power flows are measured at Terminals, step positions are measured on TapChangers, status is measured on ConductingEquipment, and on/off state is measured on ShuntCompensators.
 The “injections” have been included here, but there may not be a use case for them in distribution.
 On the other hand, we would need an SvCurrent, which was probably not included in the CIM because of its transmission system heritage.
 Attributes for sensor characteristics would also have to be added in future versions of GridAPPS-D.

 Typical Queries
 ^^^^^^^^^^^^^^^